sveltejs/kit/documentation/docs/10-getting-started/40-web-standards.md

 	// log all headers
 	console.log(...request.headers);

-	// create a Response from JSON
-	const response = json({
+	// create a JSON  Response using a header we received const response = json({
 		// retrieve a specific header
 		userAgent: request.headers.get('user-agent')
 	});

-	// set a custom header on the response response.headers.set('x-custom-header', 'potato');
+	// set a custom header on the Response we will return response.headers.set('x-custom-header', 'potato');

 	return response;